Where should the damper position be?

 - Dry air causes gaps in window & door frames, letting cold outdoor air in; causing you to turn up the heat and increasing your heating bills!
 Controlled humidity from the GeneralAire® Elite Steam Humidifier allows you the luxury of dialing the thermostat back & reducing annual heating bills.
 For example, 68° at 40% relative humidity feels just as warm as 74° at 20% humidity.
 Setting your thermostat back by as little as three degrees can reduce annual heating bills by as much as 5%.

 A humidifier is a tool that helps you keep your home within your desired humidity level.
-If you keep your humidity levels within that range, you and your home will not suffer the effects of improper humidity levels in your home.
+If you keep your humidity levels within that range, you and your home will not suffer the effects of improper humidity levels.

 Research shows that 40% – 60% relative humidity is ideal.
 Outside this range, your risk of being adversely affected increases.